Prostitution in the United Kingdom: 19th century

 The evangelical movement of the 19th century denounced prostitutes and their clients as sinners, and society for tolerating it.
 The Vagrancy Act 1824 introduced the term "common prostitute" into English Law and criminalised prostitutes with a punishment of up to one month hard labour.
 The act also made it a crime for a man to live on the earnings of a prostitute (often known as "living off immoral earnings").

 Victorian morality held that prostitution was a terrible evil, for the young women, for the men and for all of society.
-One of the first pieces of legislation introduced during the Victorian period to restrict prostitution was the Town Police Clauses Act 1847, which made it an offence for common prostitutes to assemble at any "place of public resort" such as a coffee shop.
+One of the first pieces of legislation introduced in the Victorian period to restrict prostitution was the Town Police Clauses Act 1847, which made it an offence for common prostitutes to assemble at any "place of public resort" such as a coffee shop.

 For several reasons prostitution was predominantly a working-class occupation.
 For many women, their journey into prostitution was one of circumstance.
-During the 19th century the public began to concern itself with particular social problems; conversely, a view of the ideal woman began to emerge such as "The Angel in the House".
+In the 19th century the public began to concern itself with particular social problems; conversely, a view of the ideal woman began to emerge such as "The Angel in the House".
 The rise of middle-class domestic morality and the separation of men's and women's activity into separate spheres made it increasingly hard for women to obtain work, causing an increase in such areas as the needle-trade, shop girls, agricultural gangs, factory work, and domestic servants, all occupations with long hours and low pay.
 Low earnings, it is argued, meant that women had to resort to prostitution to be able to provide for themselves and their families, particularly in households where the main breadwinner was no longer around.
 A study from the late Victorian period showed that more than 90 per cent of prostitutes in Millbank prison were the daughters of "unskilled and semiskilled working men", more than 50 per cent of whom had been servants, the rest having worked in dead-end jobs such as laundering, charring (cleaning houses) and street selling.

-The level of prostitution was high in Victorian England, but the nature of the occupation makes it difficult to establish the exact number of prostitutes in operation.
-Judicial reports of the years 1857 to 1869 show that prostitutes were more common in commercial ports and pleasure resorts and less so in hardware towns, cotton and linen manufacturing centres and woollen and worsted centres.
+The level of prostitution was high in Victorian England, but the nature of the occupation makes it hard to establish the exact number of prostitutes in operation.
+Judicial reports of the years 1857 to 1869 show that prostitutes were more common in commercial ports and pleasure resorts and less so in hardware towns, cotton and linen manufacturing centres, and woollen and worsted centres.
 The Westminster Review placed the figure between 50,000 and 368,000.
 This would make prostitution the fourth-largest female occupation.
 One difficulty in calculating numbers is that In the 19th century the word "prostitute" was also used to refer to women who were living with men outside marriage, women who had had illegitimate children, and women who perhaps had relations with men for pleasure rather than money.
 The police estimates of known prostitutes offer an entirely different figure.